DeepikaC30/registration-form/README.md

 🌟This form have Name,email and password input tags and submit button.
-🌟This form is creat by below skills
+🌟This form is created by using below skills
 📝Html
 📝Css
 📝Javascript